bakks/butterfish/t5notes.md

 git checkout t5
 make

-# Get onnx exports and put in ~/Library/butterfish
+# Get onnx exports from https://huggingface.co/datasets/bakks/flan-t5-onnx and put in ~/Library/butterfish
+# Check - you should thus have a file like ~/Library/butterfish/flan-t5-small/encoder_model.onnx

 ./bin/butterfish -m 'flan-t5-base' prompt 'Translate english to german: Is this thing working?'